the-draupnir-project/Draupnir/.changeset/ready-jokes-melt.md

 - Add new config options for zero touch provisioning of managed rooms:

-\- managedManagementRoom and initialManager for bot mode
+\- initialManager for bot mode

-\- managedAdminRoom and initialManager for appservice mode
+\- initialManager for appservice mode

 \- If managed modes are enabled while unmanaged rooms are defined the bot will crash.